omarecd/iot-hvac-operational-analysis/README.md

 ## Context

 Many organizations deploy IoT devices but struggle to convert the collected measurements into operational decisions.
 This project focuses on that gap.
 The goal was to answer a simple operational question:

-Can the heating system be switched off earlier without negatively affecting indoor temperature?
+Can the usage of the heating system be optimised without negatively affecting indoor temperature?

 The office building already had IoT sensors installed, producing telemetry related to:
 	•	indoor temperature
 	•	office occupancy
-	•	CO2 levels
-	•	electricity consumption
+	•	and others...

 The challenge was to interpret the data and determine whether a change in the HVAC schedule would be feasible.

 ## Data Sources